entomb/dragonchan/README.md

 PALADINS can avenge AND revive!
 WARLOCKS can summon minions by posting an image.
 The last 2 digits of the image filename will be added to his damage. if his roll last digit matches his minion last digit he BURSTS massive damage.
-DEATH KNIGHTS can continue attacking after they die. they will do x3 damage when dead but only 2/3 when alive. you can be avenged/revived 6 times max
+DEATH KNIGHTS can continue attacking after they die. they will do x3 damage when dead but only 2/3 when alive.
+DRAGONBORN will can avenge and revive when alive, and will transform into a Death knight after death. this is the ultimate class! you can be avenged/revived 6 times max
 If you roll 00 or 69 you REVIVE everyone! their damage will count again!
 The boss will enrage bellow 20% HP, the minimum roll will be 22. however, he will no longer heal himself